 3. My City’s Waste or Recycling Departments Will Take Care of It

+This is a common e-waste recycling myth.
 Some people assume that as long as they put electronics in the trash, city disposal organizations will make sure they are recycled correctly.
 This doesn’t happen!
 City recycling efforts are focused on other materials and don’t usually have the capability to deal with electronics scattered among other types of trash.
 Instead, look up your local guidelines for dealing with e-waste.
 Most cities will be able to recommend e-waste recycling centers or drop-offs to help you find the right way to dispose of electronics.
 You can also take a look at local recycling organizations to see if they offer any alternatives.

 4. Recycling Electronic Devices is Risky Because of Data Thieves